 If you can’t talk after stroke, then you might have sustained a severe language impairment.

-Although the inability to speak can prevent participation in regular speech therapy, there’s still hope for recovery.
+Although the inability to speak can require special treatment techniques in speech therapy, there’s still hope for recovery.

 You’re about to learn which types of speech therapy after stroke can help patients regain speech even when they cannot speak at all.

 Before we dig in, it’s important to understand the cause of severe speech impairments like this.

 A stroke occurs when the supply of blood in the brain has been compromised by at clogged artery (ischemic stroke) or burst artery (hemorrhagic stroke).

 When brain cells are deprived of oxygen-rich blood, it leads to the death of those brain cells.
 That’s why swift stroke treatment is essential for both saving a life and preserving brain tissue!

 When a stroke occurs in the left-hemisphere where the language center of the brain resides, it can lead to language impairments.